-Tuesday's OECD Economic Outlook title was "Trade uncertainty dragging down global growth."
-We suggest review of the Outlook main (http://bit.ly/2HGYmz7) and the "Projections by Country" heading link to 'View the presentation..." classic full PowerPoint and General Assessment.
+Weak Chinese and European growth have now been reinforced by this Tuesday's OECD Economic Outlook titled "Trade uncertainty dragging down global growth."
+We suggest review of the Outlook main page (http://bit.ly/2HGYmz7) and sub-pages noted on both Tuesday and Wednesday.